-The Financial Statements are presented in Canadian dollars, which is the Corporation and its subsidiary's functional currency.
+The consolidated financial statements are presented in Canadian dollars, which is the Corporation and its subsidiary's functional currency.

 2.6 Financial Instruments

 Financial assets and financial liabilities are recognized when the Corporation becomes a party to the contractual provisions of the financial instrument.